karansikka1/iFood_2019/README.md

 ## Data Download and Format
 Data can be downloaded from the links below or from [Kaggle](FIXME).

-Data can be downloaded from the links below or from [Kaggle](FIXME) [Annotations](https://food-x.s3.amazonaws.com/annot.tar) (FIXME MB)
+[Annotations](https://food-x.s3.amazonaws.com/annot.tar) (FIXME MB)
 * Running `md5sum annot.tar` on the tar file should produce FIXME
 * The tar contains 4 files